Lesson 109 — Introductory Bayesian statistics

 Worked examples

 Problem.
 A disease affects 2% of the population.
 A test has sensitivity 90% and specificity 85%.
 A patient tests positive.
-What is the probability he has the disease?
+What is the probability that they have the disease?

 Strategy.
-Apply Bayes' formula with partition and calculate .
+Apply Bayes's formula with partition and calculate .

 Solution.